Fathat-Training/starwars-api-backend-skeleton/training-docs/build-2.md

 return api_response(film)
 ```

     This is our code for accessing the films data access layer.
-It is wrapped in a try except block.
-This allows us to catch any exceptions that occur in the data access layer
-    and raise them here as an ApiError.

     The following line of code calls the class (FilmDacc) method (film) and passes the films ID, and any keyword arguments we wish to pass to the method.
     As can be seen below the keyword arguments are in fact our options.

 ```python
 film = FilmDacc.film(film_id, kwargs['options'])
 ```
     This method, if successful, will return all of the film data for the requested film ID.
-Before we take a look at the class in our data films access layer we first need to import the FilmDacc object
+Before we take a look at the class in our data films access layer
+    we first need to import the FilmDacc object

     Under Films Data Access layer introduce the import thus:

 ```python
 from films.v1.data_access import *
 ```

-This uses the '*' notation to indicate state that we shall import everything from the data access layer data_access.py
+    This uses the '*' notation to indicate that we shall import everything from the data access layer data_access.py

     Open the data_access.py file in the same folder and copy the following code into it.

 ```python
 # -*- coding: utf-8 -*-